-The current state of texting in 2021
+The current state of texting

 While this article is labeled as a versus comparison between RCS, SMS, and iMessage, declaring one the sole winner over the others doesn't really make sense.
 All three platforms have their fair share of pros and cons, and that's ultimately the main takeaway.

 Finally, for those of you with an iPhone, iMessage will keep on trucking as the default messaging experience for the platform.
-Its lacking Android availability is a huge bummer, but even if that never changes, it's difficult to imagine a world where iMessage doesn't exist — it's just that good and that popular.
+Its lacking Android availability is a huge bummer.
+But even if that never changes, it's difficult to imagine a world where iMessage doesn't exist — it's just that good and that popular.

 The messaging world in 2023 is a lot more complicated than we'd like, but that's the hand we've been dealt.
 Now, at least, you can go into it with a bit more confidence about everything going on.